 The World Economic Forum’s Global Risk Report 2020 recognizes ‘cyberattacks as the second most concerning risk for doing business globally over the next ten years.’
 This fact puts cybersecurity leaders at the helm of a plethora of risk management as well and crisis management efforts unless, as a leader, you plan and delegate better cybersecurity programs.

 But as a C-level executive, when you feel like a clock is always ticking, and that there will be crucial tasks that take a backseat, regardless of how scheduled your activities are, where would you begin to prepare for the revolution that your business is looking at?
-The 4IR technologies relying on 5G currently (and soon on 6G) calls for a constant catch up and spares nobody.
-There is no fighting digital transformation and as a leader, nothing can be more humbling as well as challenging than spearheading this revolution with your cybersecurity and integrity at their finest.
+The 4IR technologies relying on 5G currently (and soon on 6G) call for a constant catch up and spare nobody.
+There is no fighting digital transformation, and as a leader, nothing can be more humbling as well as challenging than spearheading this revolution with your cybersecurity and integrity at their finest.

 Below are challenges, factors, and to-dos to help you through the tide.
 Read on…